cell2fire/Cell2Fire/README.md

 - (edit Makefile to have the correct path to Eigen)
 - make
 - cd src
+- pip install -r requirements.txt  # might not do anything
 - python setup.py develop

 # Usage